-The BIG goal- to find value in strangers, and create more empathy and peace in our dealings with other humans.
+I started People We Know when I realized that we’re often inconsiderate of strangers (think road rage or online bullying.)
+The BIG goal is to find value in random interactions, and create more empathy and peace in our dealings with other humans.

 Here’s a quote from Alexander McCall Smith that says it well.
 Click here to read the full excerpt.